m-n-phan/intramural/replit.md

 This is a full-stack web application for managing intramural sports programs at colleges and universities.
 The platform helps administrators organize sports, manage teams, schedule games, and handle payments, while providing students with an easy way to participate in campus sports activities.

+The system now includes comprehensive role-based access control supporting administrators, team captains, referees, and players with appropriate permissions for each role.

 ## User Preferences

 Preferred communication style: Simple, everyday language.